UdeS-CoBIUS/TranscriptPhylogenies/README.md

 __Outputs folders/files__

-> dendogram
+> dendogram/

 The folder contains the guide tree in NEWICK.

-> ortholog_trees
+> ortholog_trees/

 The folder contains each ortholog trees.

 > solution.nhx

 The file contain the reconstructed transcript phylogeny In NHX format

 > solution.svg

 The file yield a visualization of the transcript tree, as follows for instance:

  <p align="center"><img src='public/solution.svg' alt='solution' width=auto height=auto><br>
 </p>

+``legend``:
-    green node: creation, red node: gene duplication, blue node: apeciation.
+green node :green_circle:: creation, red node :red_circle:: gene duplication, blue node :blue_circle:: apeciation.
 The transcripts in the same ortholog trees are displayed with a distinct color at the leaves.
 The LCA-reconciliation cost is given at the top of the figure.